Locations:

 • Gently feel different areas of your body to look for signs of swelling (edema).

-• Listen to your heart and lungs with a stethoscope (auscultation).
-The presence of a heart murmur may be a sign of valve disease.
+• Listen to your heart and lungs with a stethoscope.
+A heart murmur may be a sign of valve disease.

-Your provider may order tests to get further information.
+Your provider may order tests to get more information.

 Healthcare providers commonly use transthoracic echocardiogram (TTE) to diagnose mitral valve regurgitation.
-This painless, noninvasive test uses high-frequency sound waves to create images of your heart.
-It can show if you have a leaky valve or other problems with your heart structure or function.
-Because of where the mitral valve is located inside your body, your provider may need to get a better picture (closer view) of your valve using a transesophageal echocardiogram.
+This painless, noninvasive test can show if you have a leaky valve or other problems with your heart structure or function.
+If your provider needs to get a closer view of your valve, they can use a transesophageal echocardiogram (TEE).

-To further evaluate the severity of the condition or plan treatment, your provider may order additional tests, such as:
+To assess the severity of the condition or plan treatment, your provider may order additional tests, like:

 Management and Treatment

-There’s no one-size-fits-all approach to treatment.
-Healthcare providers tailor treatment to your individual needs.
-They’ll take into account:
+There’s no one-size-fits-all approach to mitral valve regurgitation treatment.
+Healthcare providers tailor treatment to your needs.
+They’ll consider:

 • The type of mitral regurgitation you have (primary or secondary).